matheusarjc/Fiap-PersonalSite/README.md

 npm run dev
 ```

 Access http://localhost:3000 in your browser.
 You will be able to view the site with all features, including the glass-effect header, responsive menu and modal transitions.
-Otherwise, you can access
+Otherwise, you can access at https://fiap-personal-site.vercel.app

 ## Build & Deploy